Silpheed: Reception

-Critical reception

 In 1989, Dragon gave the DOS version of the game 5 out of 5 stars, concluding that "Silpheed is highly addictive, extremely colorful, and requires hours of enjoyable practice to master".
 Computer Gaming World gave the same version a positive review, praising the original music for the game.
 The British gaming magazine ACE gave the game a score of 905 out of 1000.
 Compute! called Silpheed "classic arcade fun with a little more depth than you'll find in many action-oriented games", but criticized the simple sound effects.

-The four reviewers of Electronic Gaming Monthly gave the Sega CD version scores of 9, 7, 7 and 7 out of 10.
-They said it is a "rather mundane" and "simple shooter" but the "game play is solid" and the backgrounds are "some of the most stunning visuals in a video game".
+The four reviewers of Electronic Gaming Monthly found it to be a "rather mundane" and "simple shooter", but the "gameplay is solid" and the backgrounds are "some of the most stunning visuals in a video game".
 However, they criticized the unimpressive bosses, mediocre powerups and especially the lack of reciprocal interaction with the backgrounds as the game's biggest problems.

 Mega placed the game at #5 in their Top Mega-CD Games of All Time, MegaTech magazine said the game was "undoubtedly one of the best games yet for the Mega-CD".
 This version of the game was a bestseller in Japan.

-Promotion

-A Sega CD prototype version of the game was showcased at the Winter CES in January 1993, with a great deal less enemies for gameplay demonstration.
+The Sega CD version was a runner-up for GamePro's 1993 CD Game of the Year award.